 for exempli gratia :

-one more classic example for the inefficient use of the boolena variable we can find at here;DECLARE
+one more classic example for the inefficient use of the boolena variable we can find at here;DECLARE boolean_variable BOOLEAN;BEGIN IF boolean_variable = TRUE THEN ...
+ELSIF boolean_variable = FALSE THEN ...
+END IF;

 END;